Ntagungira-cmd/mobile-app-ws/README.md

 # mobile-app-ws
-photo-app made with Spring Boot and Vaadin FrameWork
+photo-app made with Spring Boot and Vaadin Framework